 Case Material: 18 carat white gold

-If the Saxonia Thin (see: the rose gold section) is Lange pared to perfection, the Datograph Reserve Perpetual Tourbillon is the German brand showing off.
-Lange released a version of this flyback chrono/perpetual calendar/moonphase/tourbillon beast in 2016 with a platinum case and black dial, but this one, with a white gold case and solid pink gold dial, gets our nod.
-If you’re going to spend a quarter million on a watch, doubling down on gold just seems the right thing to do.
+If the Saxonia Thin (see: the rose gold section) is Lange formality to perfection, the Odysseus represents the German brand's sportier side.
+A. Lange & Söhne released the Odysseus first as a steel sports watch with versatility in mind, but it feels equally at home in white gold.
+If you’re going to spend $45 grand on a sport watch, doubling down on gold just seems like the right thing to do.

 Case Material: White gold